psrpinto/rev2-master-keyboard/setup.md

 # Setup Instructions
-> This documentation is currently being improved.

-## Changing the Rev2's MIDI channel
-The Rev2's factory default for Layer A's MIDI channel is channel `1` (which implicitly sets Layer B's MIDI channel to `2`, when Multimode is `On`).
-We use the same default internally in the Midihub's patch.

-If you wish to change this default, you must set the channel in the Rev2's global settings, and [edit the Midihub's patch](how.md#set-the-midi-channel) accordingly.

-## Rev2 Global Settings
+> Please follow all instruction in this document until the end.

-Set Rev2 global settings as follows:
+## Set Rev2's global settings
+The first thing to do is to make sure the Rev2's global settings are correctly set:

-- MIDI Channel: 1
+- MIDI Channel: 1 (See also: [changing the Rev2's MIDI channel](#changing-the-rev2s-midi-channel))
 - MIDI Param Send: NRPN
 - MIDI Param Rcv: NRPN
 - MIDI Control: On